-No matter what the current economic environment, adhering to a few sound and well-practiced strategies will help you to prepare for the future.
-While your individual situation will always have its unique qualities, these suggestions may be useful as you review your family's long-term plans.
+No matter what the economic environment, adhering to a few sound and well-practiced strategies will help you prepare for the future.
+While your individual situation will always be unique, these suggestions may be useful as you review your family's long-term plans.

 Preserve your future assets.

-Since you can’t recoup the time you’ve invested, you'll need to ensure you can quickly replenish the lost funds.
-Otherwise you may find yourself with fewer available assets if and when the market rebounds.
+Since you can’t recoup the time you’ve invested, you'll need to ensure that you can quickly replenish any withdrawn funds.
+Otherwise, you may find yourself with fewer available assets if and when the market rebounds.

 Maintain a diversified portfolio.

-The various types of financial products and asset classes—life insurance, savings accounts, CDs, annuities, bonds, and stocks—serve contrasting objectives, involve different levels and types of risk, and perform differently in a variety of economic climates, so its essential to maintain a broad selection of these assets in your portfolio.
+The various types of financial products and asset classes—life insurance, savings accounts, CDs, annuities, bonds, and stocks—serve contrasting objectives, involve different levels and types of risk, and perform differently in a variety of economic climates.
+So it's essential to maintain a broad selection of assets in your portfolio.
 By combining insurance protection, asset allocation, and investment management, you can help reduce the impact of market fluctuations on your savings.
 Of course, diversification alone does not assure a profit or protect against market loss.

 Don’t chase the latest financial or investment fads.

 Although it’s often tempting to invest in the newest or fastest growing asset classes, it’s important to regularly review your strategies with your financial professional to help ensure that your needs and objectives can be met by these products.
 Naturally, if your current assets are secure and sizeable enough, it's best to let them be.
 Remember, what’s novel today may not be what you need in 10, 20, or even 40 years from now.

 Manage your risk carefully.